 For terms which should remain untranslated (such as brand terms or trademarked terms), the "DNT (Do Not Translate)" flag needs to be checked for your Project. source language (i.e. the language that you translate from).

-In the CAT Tool, a "Do Not Translate" instruction will automatically be shown for all target languages.
+In the CAT Tool, a "Do Not Translate" instruction is automatically shown for all target languages.

 DNT for multiple source languages